 Robin Retail Park

-The Retail Park has a plethora of shops along with many places to grab a bite to each such as Frankie & Bennie’s, Pizza Hut, the Red Robin Pub, Burger King and Jamal’s Indian Restaurant.
-Empire Cinema is also located just across from the DW as is Robin Park Leisure Centre.
+The Retail Park has a plethora of shops along with many places to grab a bite to each such as Frankie & Bennie’s, Pizza Hut, the Red Robin Pub, Burger King, Subway and Costa.
+Empire Cinema is also located just across from the DW, as is Robin Park Leisure Centre.

 Haigh Hall & Country Park